salistg/COMP2042_CW_Salma/README.md

 As classes now mainly communicate through Interfaces, Abstract Classes or Factories, there is a significant reduction in the dependency between them.

 **6)	Executable JAR file created**\
 An Executable JAR file of the game Frogger was created in the ```Frogger\Frogger Game``` directory.
-This allows users to directly run the game without an IDE as they would only have to double click on the ``Run Game.bat`` file in the directory.
+This allows users to directly run the game without an IDE as they would only have to double click on the ``Frogger`` file in the directory.

  ## Screenshots of the Game